A Comprehensive Guide on psql Meta-Commands

 • \dT - Display the Data Types

-The \dT command displays the data types in the system.
+The \dT command displays the user-defined data types:

 Note that the “\dt” is different from “\dT”.
 The \dt displays tables.